 Equity, Diversification, and Inclusion Efforts

-To support DEI efforts, we aimed to promote a rough balance between male and female speakers at the annual HiTSeq meeting.
-We had one female and two male keynote speakers but invited additional female keynotes who declined.
-As for the remaining 20 talks (including the sponsored talk), 5 of the presentations were given by females.
-Some further work remains to achieve a better gender balance.
+To support DEI efforts, we aimed to achieve a balanced representation of male and female speakers at the annual HiTSeq meeting.
+We had one female and two male keynote speakers.
+As for the remaining 22 talks (including the sponsored talks), 9 of the presentations were given by females.

 Web site: http://hitseq.org